 crew.run()

-# Stream logs; metrics via Prometheus; dashboard UI
+# Stream logs; metrics via Prometheus; dashboard UIDemo Highlights:

 Automatic retries for OCR failures